Kelvin Taylor

-Kelvin Taylor (born September 28, 1993) is an American football running back.
-He played college football at Florida.
+Kelvin Taylor (born September 28, 1993) is an American professional football running back.
+He played college football for the Florida Gators.

-Early years
+Early life

 Taylor attended Glades Day School in Belle Glade, Florida.
 As a junior, he broke Emmitt Smith's Florida career rushing yards record.
 For his career, he had 12,121 yards and 191 touchdowns.
-Taylor was rated by ESPN.com as a five-star recruit and ranked as the nation’s No. 1 running back in his class.
+Taylor was rated by ESPN.com as a five-star recruit and ranked as the nation's No. 1 running back in his class.
 He committed to the University of Florida to play college football.

 College career

 As a true freshman at Florida in 2013, Taylor played in 10 games and made four starts.
 For the season he had 508 yards on 111 carries with four touchdowns.
 As a sophomore in 2014, he played in all 12 games with two starts.
 He carried the ball 116 times for 565 yards and six touchdowns.
 In the final game of his junior year, he became just the ninth player to rush for over 1,000 yards (1,035) in UF history.
 His 259 rushes were the second-most in a single season in school history and his 13 rushing touchdowns equaled the third-most by a running back in school history.
-Following his record-setting 2015 campaign, Taylor announced his intentions to enter the 2016 NFL Draft.
+Following his record-setting 2015 campaign, Taylor announced his intentions to enter the 2016 NFL draft.

 Professional career

 San Francisco 49ers

-Taylor was selected in the sixth round, 211th overall, in the 2016 NFL Draft by the 49ers.
+Taylor was selected in the sixth round, 211th overall, in the 2016 NFL draft by the San Francisco 49ers.
 On September 3, 2016, he was released by the 49ers as part of final roster cuts and was signed to the practice squad the next day.
 He was released by the 49ers on November 28, 2016.

 Seattle Seahawks

-On November 30, 2016, Taylor was signed to the Seahawks' practice squad.
+On November 30, 2016, Taylor was signed to the Seattle Seahawks' practice squad.
 He was released on December 8, 2016.
 On December 13, 2016, he was signed to the Seahawks' active roster.
-He was released on December 20, 2016 and re-signed to the practice squad.
+He was released on December 20, 2016, and re-signed to the practice squad.
 He signed a reserve/future contract with the Seahawks on January 16, 2017.

 On May 4, 2017, Taylor was waived by the Seahawks.

 Kansas City Chiefs

-Taylor was claimed off waivers by the Chiefs on May 5, 2017.
+Taylor was claimed off waivers by the Kansas City Chiefs on May 5, 2017.
 He was waived by the Chiefs on May 9, 2017.